sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/native-change-account-updated.md

 }
 ```

 - `identity` The identity correlated to this account.
 If `account.correlated` is `false`, then this will be a system generated identity, not a real identity.
-For uncorrelated accounts, this system generated identity can be used to revoke entitlements on the account, or in any other API request that requires and identity ID.
+For uncorrelated accounts, this system generated identity can be used to revoke entitlements on the account, or in any other API request that requires an identity ID.
 - `singleValueAttributeChanges` Contains a list of account attributes that have changed.
 During an account updated event, only account attributes that were modified will be listed, and their `oldValue` will contain the previous value before the change.
   - it will include ALL account attributes if the config is `"allNonEntitlementAttributes": true`
   - it will include the enumerated list of attributes contained in `"selectedNonEntitlementAttributes": []`